Dark Light (HIM album): Release and promotion

-"Rip Out the Wings of a Butterfly" (under the title "Wings of a Butterfly") was released as the first single from Dark Light in September 2005, charting in ten countries, including at number one in Finland, number ten in Germany and the UK, and at number 19 on the US Alternative Chart.
+"Rip Out the Wings of a Butterfly" (under the title "Wings of a Butterfly") was released as the first single from Dark Light on 7 September 2005, charting in ten countries, including at number one in Finland, number ten in Germany and the UK, and at number 19 on the US Alternative Chart.
 A music video was also produced for the song.
 That same month, HIM embarked on European club tour to prepare for the release Dark Light.
 The album was released on 26 September 2005, and charted in sixteen countries, including at number one in Finland and Greece, number four in Germany and Austria, and number 18 in the UK and US.
-The album would eventually be certified platinum in Finland, and gold in Germany, the UK, and the US, making HIM the first Finnish artist to receive a gold record in the United States.
+The album would eventually be certified platinum in Finland, and gold in Germany, Greece, the UK, and the US, making HIM the first Finnish artist to receive a gold record in the United States.
 The North American leg of the album's supporting tour began in Portland, Oregon, on 5 October 2005, and continued until the end of November, with Skindred and Flinch serving as supporting acts.
 In November 2005, "Vampire Heart" was released as a promotional singles from Dark Light.
 For the 2005 edition of the band's annual New Year's Eve shows, the event was expanded into a festival and renamed Helldone.

 The band were scheduled to begin a tour of the UK and Ireland in January 2006, but were forced to postpone it until February, after guitarist Mikko "Linde" Lindström fractured his wrist after Helldone.
 At the 2005 Emma Awards, HIM went on to win "Rock Album of the Year", and "Song of the Year" for "Wings of a Butterfly".
 Dark Light was also nominated for "Album of the Year".
 On 9 February 2006, HIM began a joint seven-date tour with The Rasmus and Negative across Central Europe, after which HIM continued through Southern Europe, Japan, Australia and New Zealand.
 Also in February 2006, "Killing Loneliness" was released as a single, charting in five countries, peaking at number two in Finland.
 Two music videos were produced for the song, the latter of which featured a guest appearance by tattoo artist Kat Von D. From May to June 2006, HIM toured the US with Aiden acting as support.
 In August 2006, HIM were nominated by Kerrang! for "Best Band on the Planet".
 In September 2006, HIM cancelled a forthcoming North American tour, in order to begin work on a new album.
 "Under the Rose" was also released as the final promotional single from Dark Light in 2006.
 In October 2007, Ville Valo was awarded at the BMI Pop Award for "Wings of a Butterfly".